 Learn to cook in Sicily with kids

-If you’re visiting Sicily with kids who are fussy eaters, taking a Sicilian cookery course could work wonders for you.
+If you’re visiting Sicily with children who are fussy eaters, taking a Sicilian cookery course could work wonders for you.
 Many cookery courses include a visit to a typical Sicilian market and perhaps a winery along with pasta making.
 I’ve discovered that my children are far more likely to eat something if they’ve had an active role in its creation so if you’re keen to get your kids eating veg, book them on a course to make caponata.
-This vegetable dish, similar to ratatouille usually features tomatoes and aubergines with each region of Sicily adding their own slant on the recipe.
+This vegetable dish, similar to ratatouille, usually features tomatoes and aubergines with each region of Sicily adding their own slant on the recipe.

 Visit the secret railway museum at Villarosa

-You know a place is no longer a “hidden gem” when it appears in round ups like this one I’m writing right now.
+You know a place is no longer a “hidden gem” when it appears in round ups like this one you’re reading right now.
 However, it is still a bit of a challenge to get into the Treno Museo di Villarosa.
 We had to telephone a number in our guide book to reach the elderly gentleman who keeps the keys to this charming collection of railway memorabilia.
 He duly arrived with his granddaughter and welcomed us into the museum which is located behind the actual station at Vilarosa in a series of railway carriages.
 Each carriage is packed with artefacts detailing the history of the region and its people with tools, clothing and photographs.
 Our children really enjoyed this museum.

 Visit the cool medieval village of Erice